pellcorp/Simple-AF-Wiki/docs/about.md

-# About the PellCorp and the Simple AF Project
+# About PellCorp and the Simple AF Project

 ## Jason Pell aka pellcorp